1. WHAT ARE THE FIRST SCORE® AND COASTAL RISK RAPID ASSESSMENT™ REPORTS?

-The FIRST Score® is a screening level report that includes three types of flooding (tidal, storm, and heavy rainfall/high groundwater), identifies governmental risk zones, such as FEMA Flood Zone, Wind Zone, Evacuation Zone, and more.
-The FIRST Score® also calculates the number of non-storm, tidally-influenced flood days predicted for a particular property over the next thirty-years (stated in five-year increments).
-Thirty-years is the standard length for a residential property mortgage.
-To provide this analysis, accurate altitudinal information is combined with tide data, sea level rise, land subsidence, in combination with an assessment of local conditions.
-The actual and projected flood days are added to produce the FIRST SCORE®, allowing a property owner to assess not only personal risk, but also to compare and take into consideration other properties in the area.
+The FIRST Score® report includes three types of flooding (tidal, storm, and heavy rainfall/high groundwater) and identifies governmental risk zones, including FEMA Flood Zone, Wind Zone, Evacuation Zone, and others.
+The FIRST Score® also calculates the number of non-storm, tidally-influenced flood days predicted for a particular property over the next thirty years (stated in five-year increments), the standard length for a residential property mortgage.
+To provide this analysis, precise altitudinal information is combined with tide, sea level rise, and land subsidence data, as well as an assessment of other local conditions.
+The projected flood days produce the FIRST SCORE®, enabling a property owner to assess personal risk and to compare findings with other properties in the area.

 Coastal Risk provides the only online flood risk technology that helps answer these ten questions for each coastal property: